 - Take the stairs instead of the elevator.

-- Park at the far end of the parking lot and walk to your destination, rather than parking as close as possible.
+- Park at the far end of the parking lot and walk to your destination.
 You can also get off the bus one stop earlier and walk the rest of the way.

 - Do more household chores (such as dusting, vacuuming, or weeding).

 - Walk or run with the dog and/or the kids.

 - Take “active” vacations—go hiking or ride bicycles.

 - Buy a pedometer or activity tracker, which measures how many steps you take each day.
 Gradually increase your daily number of steps.
 (Pedometers can be purchased at sporting goods stores.)

-Almost everyone can benefit from cutting back on unhealthy fat.
-If you currently eat a lot of fat, try just one or two of the following changes, or those suggested in our list of healthier food choices:
+Watch the types of food you eat.
+Cutting back on unhealthy fat benefits almost everyone.
+Instead of eating fatty foods, try one or two of the following changes, or those suggested in our list of healthier food choices:

 - Rather than frying meat, bake, grill, or broil it.
 Take the skin off before eating chicken or turkey.
 Eat fish at least once a week.